containers/podman-bootc/README.md

 or by other mean and make it available in the path.

 ### Fedora

+You first must have `podman-machine` installed.
+It is required to have a *rootful* podman machine setup via e.g. `podman machine init --rootful --now`.

 For Fedora 40 and Rawhide we provide a COPR repository.
 First, enable the COPR repository: